 Academic Profile and Research Mission

 Professor Su-Er Guo brings more than four decades of experience in nursing scholarship and clinical practice.
-She began in 1984 as a medical and infection-control nurse at Taipei Medical University Hospital, and her career has since spanned clinical supervision, academic teaching, postdoctoral research, and leadership roles as professor, department chair, and research center director at multiple universities.
-Her academic journey extends across Taiwan, Canada, and the United States, giving her a strong international perspective and rich multicultural background.
+She began her career in 1984 as a medical and infection-control nurse at Taipei Medical University Hospital.
+Since then, her professional trajectory has encompassed clinical supervision, academic teaching, postdoctoral research, and leadership positions, including professor, department chair, and research center director at multiple universities.
+Her academic journey across Taiwan, Canada, and the United States has provided her with a broad international perspective and a rich multicultural background.

-Professor Guo's research focuses on thoracic nursing, pulmonary rehabilitation, health promotion (exercise, smoking cessation, and air pollution), health behavior science, and evidence-based care.
-She is committed to translating scientific findings into clinical practice to improve the health outcomes and quality of life of patients with chronic obstructive pulmonary disease (COPD), people at high risk for lung cancer, and populations vulnerable to air pollution.
-Over the past two decades, Professor Guo has led numerous major research projects supported by the Ministry of Science and Technology (now the National Science and Technology Council) and the Chang Gung Medical Foundation, resulting in a strong record of scholarly achievement.
+Professor Guo's research focuses on thoracic nursing, pulmonary rehabilitation, health promotion (including exercise, smoking cessation, and air pollution prevention), health behavior science, and evidence-based care.
+She is committed to translating scientific findings into clinical practice to improve the health outcomes and quality of life for patients with chronic obstructive pulmonary disease (COPD), individuals at high risk for lung cancer, and populations vulnerable to air pollution.
+Over the past two decades, Professor Guo has led numerous major research projects supported by the Ministry of Science and Technology (now the National Science and Technology Council or NSTC) and the Chang Gung Medical Foundation, establishing a distinguished record of scholarly achievement.

-In 2023, Professor Guo was elected a Fellow of the American Academy of Nursing (FAAN), one of the highest honors in global nursing scholarship, recognizing her outstanding contributions and international influence in nursing research, education, and practice.
-She also serves as a reviewer and editorial board member for several international SCI journals and actively promotes global academic collaboration.
-Through multiple memoranda of understanding (MOUs) with institutions including Case Western Reserve University, the University of British Columbia, and Ho Chi Minh City University of Medicine and Pharmacy, she continues to expand the international visibility of nursing scholarship in Taiwan.
+In 2023, Professor Guo was elected a Fellow of the American Academy of Nursing (FAAN), one of the highest honors in global nursing scholarship, in recognition of her outstanding contributions and international impact in nursing research, education, and practice.
+She also serves as a reviewer and editorial board member for several international Science Citation Index journals and actively promotes global academic collaboration.
+Through multiple memoranda of understanding (MOUs) with prestigious institutions such as Case Western Reserve University, the University of British Columbia, and Ho Chi Minh City University of Medicine and Pharmacy, she continues to expand the international visibility of nursing scholarship in Taiwan.

 Educational Background